apache/camel/apache-camel/src/main/release/README.txt

 Welcome to Apache Camel
 ===============================================================================

-Apache Camel is a powerful rule based routing and mediation engine which provides a POJO based implementation of the Enterprise Integration Patterns using an extremely powerful fluent API (or declarative Java Domain Specific Language) to configure routing and mediation rules.
-The Domain Specific Language means that Apache Camel can support type-safe smart completion of routing rules in your IDE using regular Java code without huge amounts of XML configuration files; though Xml Configuration inside Spring is also supported.
+Apache Camel is a powerful Spring based Integration Framework.

+Camel implements the Enterprise Integration Patterns allowing you to configure routing and mediation rules in either a Java based Domain Specific Language (or Fluent API) or via Spring based XML Configuration files.
+Either approaches mean you get smart completion of routing rules in your IDE whether in your Java or XML editor.

-Apache Camel uses generics, annotations and URIs so that it can easily work directly with any kind of Transport or messaging model such as HTTP, JMS, JBI, SCA, MINA or CXF Bus API without mandating a normalized message API which can often lead to leaky abstractions.
-Apache Camel is also a small library which has minimal dependencies for easy embedding in any Java application.
+Apache Camel uses URIs so that it can easily work directly with any kind of transport or messaging model such as HTTP, ActiveMQ, JMS, JBI, SCA, MINA or CXF Bus API together with and working with pluggable Data Format options.
+Apache Camel is a small library which has minimal dependencies for easy embedding in any Java application.

+Apache Camel can be used as a routing and mediation engine for the following projects:

+    * Apache ActiveMQ which is the most popular and powerful open source message broker
+    * Apache CXF which is a smart web services suite (JAX-WS and JAX-RS)
+    * Apache MINA a networking framework
+    * Apache ServiceMix which is the most popular and powerful distributed open source ESB, JBI and OSGi container

 Getting Started
 ===============================================================================

-To help you get started, try the following links:-
+To help you get started, try the following links:

 Getting Started
   http://camel.apache.org/getting-started.html